Johanan (High Priest): Yohanan coin

-On a silver coin from the late Persian period, Dan Barag and other scholars have identified the Hebrew phrase יחנן הכהן ("Yoḥanan the priest").
-Because it is generally dated between 350 BCE and Alexander the Great's conquest of Persia, around 333 BCE, the coin is usually attributed to a second high priest called Johanan, who is not mentioned in the Bible.
+On a silver coin from the late Achaemenid Empire, Dan Barag and other scholars have identified the Hebrew phrase יחנן הכהן ("Yoḥānān the priest").
+This coin is a part of the Yehud coinage.

+Because it is generally dated between 350 BCE and Alexander the Great's conquest of Persia around 333 BCE, the coin is usually attributed to a second high priest called Johanan, who is not mentioned in the Bible.
 Thus, the coin seems to lend support to the hypothesis by Frank Moore Cross from 1975 that there were two subsequent father/son pairs of high priests called Johanan and Jaddua, the latter pair of which was accidentally omitted from the biblical text because of haplography.
 However, Lisbeth Fried has challenged this late dating of the coin and has suggested a date between 378 and 368 BCE.
 She believes that the coin refers to the same individual as the one mentioned in Josephus and Nehemiah, and that it is unnecessary to propose a second Johanan.

+According to the research published in 2023, the Johanan coin (Yehud coin Type 25) belongs to the "Series with facing head/owl" Types 24 to 28 (YHD-24 to YHD-28).
+Thus, this coin comes in the middle of the coinage belonging to the Macedonian period.